Provide a Recovery Key for an End-user

 How to Retrieve the Disk Encryption Manager Recovery Key

-1. Locate the user's device in the North-pane of the N-sight RMM dashboard, and right-click on it to open the device context menu
+- Locate the user's device in the All Devices view North-pane, and right-click it to open the device context menu

 Please see Disk Encryption End-user Experience for further end-user actions.

-If you delete your devices from N-sight RMM, the last known Recovery Key will be retained in the Recovery Key Report for 90 days only.
+- If you delete devices from N-sight RMM, the last known recovery key remains in the Recovery Key Report for 90 days only.

-If you remove Disk Encryption Manager from devices, and they remain in N-sight RMM, you still have access to the Recovery Key Report which has the history of the last known Recovery Key before the device returned the control to the end user.
-Be aware, the end-user may have re-encrypted which would change the Recovery Key from what N-sight RMM last had on record.
+- If you remove Disk Encryption Manager but keep the device in N-sight RMM, you can still access the Recovery Key Report.
+This report includes the last known recovery key before the device returned control to the end user.
+The end user may have re-encrypted the device, which changes the recovery key.

-In these scenarios, we highly recommended running the Recovery Key Report and storing it in a safe location before performing any other actions.
-Otherwise, you will not be able to access the Recovery Keys from N-sight RMM or Technical Support.
+- Recommendation: Run the Recovery Key Report and store it in a secure location before performing any other actions.
+Otherwise, you will not be able to access recovery keys from N-sight RMM or Technical Support.